manuel-morales-a/manuel-morales-a.github.io/README.md

 Hello!

-I am currently a 4th year PhD student at the [Department of Applied Mathematics and Theoretical Physics](https://www.damtp.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/).
-I am a member of Prof. Maria Ubiali's [PBSP group](http://pbsp.org.uk/).
+I am a postdoctoral researcher at [INFN](https://home.infn.it/it/) Trieste based at the International School of Advanced Studies [SISSA](https://www.sissa.it/it).
+My research centres on high energy physics phenomenology, where I explore the observable outcomes of theoretical physics models.
+I am particularly interested in applying machine learning and statistical techniques to deepen our understanding of these complex phenomena.

-My research is centered around high energy physics phenomenology, which studies the observable consequences of theoretical physics models.
-I am particularly interested in indirect searches for new physics beyond Standard Model, and their interplay with parton distribution functions, which parametrise the structure of hadrons.
-I apply diverse machine learning techniques and statistical analyses to study the intricacies of this interplay.
+I obtained my PhD at the [Department of Applied Mathematics and Theoretical Physics](https://www.damtp.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/).
+I was a member of Prof. Maria Ubiali's [PBSP group](http://pbsp.org.uk/) studying the interplay between physics beyond the Standard Model and parton distribution functions, quantities that parametrise the structure of the proton.

 ---

 ## Education

-- **2021 - Present**
+- **2021 - 2024**
-  **Ph.D.
-Student in Theoretical Physics**
+  **Ph.D. in Theoretical Physics**
   DAMTP - University of Cambridge

 - **2020**